brandon-cheshire/automated-jellyfin-setup/README.md

 ## Jellyfin

 1) Go to http://localhost:8096
-2) Follow the setup wizard, make sure to allow remote connections to server.
+2) Follow the setup wizard.
 3) Add your tv and movies libraries, using the directories specified in the docker configuration.

 ## Qbittorrent